 About Lake Skadar National Park

-Located in the southeast of the country and until recently completely off the beaten track, Lake Skadar is surrounded by mountains, is also one of the largest lakes in Europe and its eastern shores disappear across the border into Albania.
+Located in the southeast of the country, surrounded by mountains and, until recently, completely off the beaten track, Lake Skadar is one of the largest lakes in Europe; its eastern shores disappear across the border into Albania.
 The Skadarsko Jezero National Park is not just an important place of natural beauty in Montenegro it is also on the RAMSAR list of "Wetlands of International Importance" and one of the biggest bird reserves in Europe.

-Numerous cultural, historical monuments, archaeological sites, monastery complexes and fortifications are widely scattered all over the Skadar Lake basin.
-The large number of islands are the standing evidence, from the XIV and XV centuries, which represent a significant cultural centre for the lake today.
-You will have the opportunity to visit Zabljak Crnojevica (a mediaeval fortified town), the old town of Rijeka Crnojević (charming and tucked away in the north-western end of the lake) and villages such as Godinje and Ostros - serene spots to stop and sample some local wines, have a wander around the cluster of stone houses and enjoy the view of the lake and possibly the old prison island of Grmozur.
+Numerous cultural and historical monuments, archaeological sites, monastery complexes and fortifications are widely scattered all over the Skadar Lake basin.
+Additional interesting places to visit include Zabljak Crnojevica, a mediaeval fortified town, the charming old town of Rijeka Crnojević, tucked away in the north-western end of the lake, and villages such as Godinje and Ostros - serene spots to stop and sample some local wines, have a wander around the cluster of stone houses and enjoy the view of the lake and possibly the old prison island of Grmozur.

-Located on the lake shore just a few steps from the village square and National Park Visitors' Centre.
+Located on the lake shore just a few steps from the village square and National Park Visitor Centre.